 The combination of Insecticidal Soap and Botanical Pyrethrins will kill Squash Bugs on contact if they are spotted on your plants.

-Insecticidal Soap (Potassium Salts of Fatty Acids) & Pyrethrin - combined are the organic equivalent of a 1-2 knock down punch.
+Insecticidal Soap (Potassium Salts of Fatty Acids) & Pyrethrin - combined are the equivalent of a one-two knockdown punch.
 The soap will penetrate the Squash Bug's shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb in to the insect and do its job.

-Pyrethrin is a powerful nerve agent and will paralyze and kill the insect on contact.
+Pyrethrin is a nerve agent and will paralyze and kill the insect on contact.
 Keep in mind this soap is not like dish detergent, it's a base from a blend of natural plant sources and pyrethrin oils and comes from the chrysanthemum flower.
-An effective and organic combination...

 Spray Insect Soap & Pyrethrin as a contact killer.
 Use in accordance with directions on the product label.

 Safer® Brand offers a variety of squash bug control products to help control and eliminate this garden pest and revive your plants.
 Please check out our squash bug control products for more details about how they work and how, when, and where they should be applied.